 Dao Yin, “leading and guiding the Qi”, is really only another name for the art we now know as Qigong.
-In the past, Dao Yin was the name used to describe the entire art, but since the popularisation of the term Qigong it is mainly used to describe the exercises used to “activate” the Qi prior to doing Qigong.
+In the past, Dao Yin was the name used to describe the entire art, but since the popularisation of the term Qigong it has been mainly used to describe the exercises used to “activate” the Qi prior to doing Qigong.
+However, because of the name “qigong” has been hijacked and is now synonymous with physical exercise, many teachers of true Qigong (ie. working with the Qi) are now reverting to using Dao Yin to describe their art in order to differentiate it from the faux qigong that is being passed off as the real thing.

 This Dao Yin routine takes approximately 15 minutes.
 It should be done in the morning, preferably before breakfast, and will energise you for the whole day.
 Although these exercises are designed to be done in a standing position, most can be adapted for a seated position.